 Total making time: About 1 hour.

-Since I haven’t mentioned any Indian cabbage-used dish on this list, then here is what you might have been waiting for.
+Since I haven’t mentioned any side dish using cabbage on this list, then here is what you might have been waiting for.
 Filled with spices (chile, cumin seeds, and asafetida), I guarantee you there is nothing less than perfect from this delight.

 Before putting your food tray into the oven, ensure that you have preheated the oven to 350 degrees F. It is not a waste-of-time move as it helps your dish cook evenly.

 This dish is pretty prevalent in India, and there is no exact root for it.
 However, as long as the dish still tastes good, costs less, and is easy to make, it can still be famous all around.

 Total making time: Approximately 20 minutes to 1 hour.

 Is it spicy?
 A bit.
 Is it pungent?
 Still, a bit.
 Then, is it tasty?
 Absolutely!
 This Keema/Qeema is a perfect meaty curry for anyone to make in a short time since every step to make it is effortless.
 Even with protein, you can have anything of choice.

 Remember to cook the minced meat on medium heat until it turns a bit more brown.
 After that, you need to turn the heat to lower mode for the juices from your protein to exude and infuse evenly into the gravy later.

 Maintaining low heat is the key to receiving the best Keema.
 It might take a bit of time to wait until the gravy thickens, so you can start rebaking some Naan or toasting some bread slices.